 1. In accordance with the requirements of the Education (Welfare) Act 2000 and the Code of Behaviour guidelines issued by the NEWB, the Board of Management of St. Mary’s N.S., Ballygarrett has adopted the following anti-bullying policy within the framework of the school’s overall Code of Behaviour.
 This policy fully complies with the requirements of the Anti-Bullying Procedures for Primary and Post-Primary Schools which were published in September 2013.

 2. The Board of Management of St. Mary’s N.S. is committed to the highest possible standard of education for all its pupils.
 Bullying behavior, by its very nature, undermines and dilutes the quality of education and imposes psychological damage.
-As such, it is an issue which must be positively and firmly addressed through a range of school based measures and strategies through which all members of the school community are enabled to act effectively in dealing with this behavior.
+As such, it is an issue which must be positively and firmly addressed through a range of school based measures and strategies through which all members of the school community are enabled to act effectively in dealing with this behaviour.

 The Board of Management recognises the very serious nature of bullying and the negative impact that it can have on the lives of pupils and is therefore fully committed to the following key principles of best practice in preventing and tackling bullying behaviour.